korolainenriikka/mlflow_test/README.md

 * run `logout` to close ssh connection, shut off and re-launch the virtual machine in the cPouta web portal (this is required for the privilege modifications to take effect)

+#### Create a volume & mount to virtual machine

+* Create a volume: on the web portal go to Volumes/Volumes and click Create Volume.
+Name the volume, add description and choose size.
+Choose "no source" as volume source.

+* Connect volume to the VM: go to Compute/Instances and in the Actions dropdown choose 'Attach Volume'.
+Choose the volume and click 'Attach'.

+* On the VM terminal: run `mv mlflow_test/volumesetup.sh . && chmod u+x volume.sh && ./volumesetup.sh`

+## Running the MLflow project

+#### Copy data to the volume

+* On your local machine: run `git clone https://github.com/korolainenriikka/mnist-data.git` to clone the data

+* To copy the data to the volume run `cd mnist-data && scp -i [path-to-private-key-file] *.gz ubuntu@[vm floating IP]:/media/volume/test_data`

 #### Run the project

 * build Docker image: `cd mlflow_test && docker build -t mnist-dockerized -f Dockerfile .`

-* run this model from the home directory with `source venv/bin/activate && mlflow run mlflow_test -P path-to-data=/`.
+* run this model from the home directory with `source venv/bin/activate && mlflow run mlflow_test -P path-to-data=/data/`.
 If 'Digit prediction accuracy: ...' is printed, setup has succeeded.
 Metrics are saved to the `mlruns` directory.

 ### Improvements

-  * data storage in a volume & data versioning

-  * results saved to git
+  * results saved outside of VM